 There are some toll roads, which are of course more convenient and take you to your destination faster, but they can be quite pricy.
 The small local roads are slower but offer a more scenic drive past enchanting vineyards, olive groves, chateaus and quaint villages.

-Some of the roads in the mountains are quite narrow and sometimes curvy so renting a small car would be a better option (although we did it with a large car and survived – you just need to be extra careful).
+Be aware that some of the roads in the mountains are quite narrow and curvy so you need to be extra careful.

 5-day South of France itinerary: Provence road trip for nature lovers